 After sharing a Cornerhouse pizza and a little about our lives Colin and I went upstairs to check out the work curated by Mike Chavez-Dawson.
-As we wandered round he said art didn’t feature in his life in fact he’d never been in an art gallery before.
+As we wandered around he said art didn’t feature in his life in fact he’d never been in an art gallery before.
 He’s sold the Big Issue since 1996 first in Birmingham and then in Manchester.
 The spot outside the Cornerhouse has been his office from lunch-time everyday for the last eight months.
-Inside all the venue staff said hey, hello or hi and our waitress said how nice it was to see him inside the buidling.
+Inside all the venue staff said hey, hello or hi and our waitress said how nice it was to see him inside the building.
 I explained that this show was themed around mental health with an interactive and therapeutic remit to it but for me the real beauty of David Shrigley’s ability to connect lay in the words accompanying the images that let people know the deeper more serious message.
 I looked up pleased with my art critique but Colin was off and away saying ‘wow’ as he saw the gong in the installation room, he wrote ‘Not Bad’ on the How Are You Feeling? white board and laughed out loud when he saw the big black bag called The Burden.

 “It’s like a giant rucksack.”